mpizenberg/visual-odometry-rs/README.md

 at level 5, followed by 3 iterations at each other level.
 This is a huge performance improvement.

-### 06-optim_affine_2d_multires_bis.rs

-Same as previous.
-One difference, we compute gradients at each resolution with the image at the same resolution.
-This is different from the previous one, where we use the image at higher resolution to compute the gradient.

 ### 07-optim_camera_tracking.rs

 In this example, we also use an inverse compositional image alignment,